 After you've made the pull, add the value of the pull to the dude's skill rating.
 The total is called the skill check.
+Once you've enacted all results of the pull, discard the pulled card.

-Section 7.1.1 Casting Spells
+Section 7.2.1 Casting Spells